Why Do Heels Crack More During Winter Than Summer?

 What can I do about cracked heels in the winter?

 Cracked heels aren’t fun, and if you’re a sufferer you’re probably looking for relief.
-Luckily, in most cases dry, cracked heels are not a major medical concern and can be treated easily at home.
+Luckily, in most cases dry, cracked heels are not a major medical concern and a solution can easily be used at home.

 First, if you’re bathing and showering more in the winter, revamp your routine.
 Go for gentle, natural soaps with minimal chemical ingredients.